ejinian/my_mc/README.md

 ## Contributing
 All are welcome to contribute!
 We would especially love for any artists to join the team as well as game devs proficient in C#.
+Please follow these guidelines for game devs:
+- Create a branch with a relevant name
+- Make your changes and open a PR when ready for code reviews
+- Be descriptive in each PR, add screenshots, make dev notes, etc.
+- Consider joining our discord: https://discord.gg/pHaefhbfmm

+Remember this is all for fun so don't worry too much about these rules, and most importantly have fun!